Symposium Description & Theme

 The theme of the 2019 symposium is Family Engagement with keynote speaker Lisa Thauvette of Tilt Think Montessori Training & Consulting.

-Attendees had an opportunity to earn up to 4 hours of American Montessori Society (AMS) Continuing Professional Development (CPD) through participation in the following symposium sessions:
+Attendees will have an opportunity to earn up to 4 hours of American Montessori Society (AMS) Continuing Professional Development (CPD) through participation in the following symposium sessions:

 Keynote Address (1 hour)